TwoScoopGames/Duolastic/task-list.md

-# Home screen

-## non-prioritized
-- shows title of game and two options
-[Find a random match] and  [Play with someone you know]

-# Matchmaking

-## non-prioritized
-- players are given a randomly generated GUID which we can base a procedurally generated username off of
-- players are assigned random name
-- [Find a random match] - Players are matched at random where a player waits for the next 'random mode' player to arrive on the site, then they are paired and the game begins

-- [Play with someone you know] - User is provided a randomly generated 'game name' which will create a unique link to give to another player, they are matched until one player quits from the rematch screen

-# Rematch Screen

-## non-prioritized

-options  [leave match] and [rematch] are displayed.
-- Players both select rematch - new match starts
-- one player chooses [leave match] -> this player is taken to home screen, other player gets "Player left" message then is given one option [return to home] when clicked the player is taken to home screen
-- both players choose [leave match] -> both are taken to home screen

-# Game Loop

 ## prioritized
+### Arcade Expo version

 1. The player to wins the most rounds wins the match, then a rematch screen is displayed.

+2. Rematch Screen MVP option [rematch] is displayed.
+	- Players both select rematch - new match starts

+3. Home screen MVP
+	- Can this just be rematch sceen for now?

-2. Gamepad support
+4. Gamepad support
   - Tested working: PS4 (mac) and XBox 360 (mac/linux)
   - Issue with player 2

-3. `Funnel mode` MVP
+4. `Funnel mode` MVP
   - press button to toggle modes (cone/funnel)
   - directional controls do not allow player to move
   - player changes to single cylinder (the actual player entity remains?)